trunk-io/docs/check/configuration/supported/trivy.md

 ## Auto Enabling

-Trivy will be auto-enabled if any of the following filetypes are present: *lockfile, ALL, docker, yaml, terraform*
+Trivy will be auto-enabled if any *Lockfile, ALL, Docker, Yaml or Terraform* files are present.

 ## Settings

 Trivy supports the following config files:
 * `trivy-secret.yaml`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.

+## Usage Notes